top of page

 Food & Beverage:

-Breakfast, lunch, dinner, snacks, and beverages throughout stay at Cocobolo.
-On final day, only breakfast and lunch are included
+• Breakfast, lunch, dinner, snacks, and beverages throughout stay at Cocobolo.
+On final day, only breakfast is included.

 Staff:

-Wilderness First Response certified expedition leaders, Cocobolo guides and researchers, drivers, chefs
+• Wilderness First Response certified expedition leaders, Cocobolo guides and researchers, drivers, cooks.

 Our Expedition DOES NOT include: